raphsilva/contrastive-summarization/README.md

 Made by **Raphael Rocha da Silva** (http://raphsilva.github.io) as part of a Master's project submitted to the Institute of Mathematics and Computer Sciences – ICMC-USP.
 Advisor: Dr. **Thiago Alexandre Salgueiro Pardo** (http://conteudo.icmc.usp.br/pessoas/taspardo).

+The implementation of the Clustering method is derived from work done by **Otávio Augusto Ferreira Sousa** (June 2018).

 **NILC laboratory**, **University of São Paulo**, São Carlos.
 2017 – 2019.

 This work is part of the **Opinando project**: **http://sites.google.com/icmc.usp.br/opinando/**